-Declaration arPie(XCenter,YCenter,Radius,Angle, uter:real;A:PieArray; N,Option, nteger; Usage DrawPolarPie(XC A,N,Option,Scale) enter,YCenter,Radius,Angle,Inner,Outer,); Parameters Radius Angle Inner Outer A N Option Scale Data Format Pie world coordinates of center point of circle radius of pie angle of first pie segment (in degrees) inner radius of label line in radius units outer radius of label line in radius units pie chart array number of circle segments labeling options Option = 0 : no label Option = 1 : text label only Option = 3 : numeric label only multiplier for specifying size of label chart data is passed to the procedure Te: end; · Function and the angle of numeric labels. aws a pie chart, referenced to its radius its first segment, with optional text or Each segment's area and label are procedure in the PieArray , A , which hart to be drawn. of the whole pie ments.
-Each seg determined by to t determines each segment's proportion chart, then draws and labels the seg- gment's percentage of the pie chart is otaling the areas of all segments, then segment's area as a percentage of the total area.
+Declaration procedure DrawPolarPie(XCenter,YCenter,Radius,Angle, Inner,Outer:Float;A:PieArray; N,Option, Scale:integer; Usage DrawPolarPie(XCenter,YCenter,Radius,Angle,Inner,Outer, A.N.Option,Scale): Parameters XCenter, YCenter : world coordinates of center point of circle Radius : radius of pie Angle : angle of first pie segment (in degrees) Inner : inner radius of label line in radius units Outer : outer radius of label line in radius units A : pie chart array N : number of circle segments Option: labeling options $Option = 0$: no label $Option = 1$: text label only $Option = 2$: text and numeric label $Option = 3$: numeric label only Scale : multiplier for specifying size of label Data Format Pie chart data is passed to the procedure as an array of the follow- ing form: type PieType=record Area:Float; Text:wrkstring; end; PieArray=array [1MaxPiesGlb] of PieType; Function DrawPolarPie draws a pie chart, referenced to its radius and the angle of its first segment, with optional text or numeric labels.
+Each segment's area and label are passed to the procedure in the PieArray , A, which defines the pie chart to be drawn.
+DrawPolarPie first determines each segment's proportion of the whole pie chart, then draws and labels the segments.
+Each segment's percentage of the pie chart is determined by totaling the areas of all segments, then displaying each segment's area as a percentage of the total area.
 Since this computation of percentage is not affected by the absolute values of the areas, any number system can be used for specifying the areas.
 A negative value for area causes the pie segment to move out radially and be displayed separately from the rest of the pie chart.